egrund/SARSA-gridworld/README.md

 double lines are the end of the gridworld, behind that (first row and last line) are x and y values <br />
 A = Agent <br />
 X = barrier <br />
-numbers = rewards at the field <br />
+number = reward at the field <br />
 <br clear="left"/>

 The class Gridworld is implemented in the File [Grid.py](Grid.py).
 The constructor gets a dictionary with the layout.<br />
-structure of the dictionary:
+Structure of the dictionary:
 * x_dim (int>0) : x dimension of gridworld
 *  y_dim (int>0) : y dimension of gridworld
 * epsilon (0<float<1) : for epsilon-greedy state transition function